perj/sebuild/docs/arguments/destdir.md

 Normally PROG and MODULE installs in predefined target directories, but in some cases you might need to override this, for example for perl modules or to install to libexec/ instead of bin/.
+This argument works for GOPROG and GOMODULE as well.

 There are some special values for the first step in `destdir`.
 You write these like a normal directory path but they will be translated by Sebuild into other